 Choose the right network

-A strong social media presence doesnโt require you to be active on every single platform.
-With so many available networks to use, it is vital to evaluate which ones you should invest your time and energy in.
-You need to know where your audience spends most of their time in and what they engage the most with.
-As well, you need to have a clear understanding of what each platform is for and what type of market uses it, so you can come up with a sound strategy applicable for each.
+You need to know where your audience spends most of their time and what they engage the most with.
+As well you need to have a clear understanding of what each platform is for and what type of market uses it, so you can come up with a sound strategy applicable for each.

-Respond to comment and messages
+Respond to comments and messages

-The beauty of social media is it allows you to directly interact with your audience.
+The beauty of social media is it allows you to interact directly with your audience.
 Yes, each and every platform serves a specific purpose, but at the end of the day, all a consumer wants is to be heard and acknowledged.
 Taking the time to respond to comments and messages might just be what you need to encourage brand loyalty.

 Tailor how you share on each platform

-A one-size-fits-all technique wonโt work on social media, so being able to identify the purpose of each platform gives you the power to customize your content accordingly.
-A long post might work on your LinkedIn audience but might drive your Instagram followers away.
+A one-size-fits-all technique won’t work on social media, so being able to identify the purpose of each platform gives you the power to customize your content accordingly.
+A long post might work on your LinkedIn audience, but might drive your Instagram followers away.

 Select tools to schedule and automate posts

 Publishing posts can be a taxing activity.
 Contrary to popular belief, it takes as much time and attention to detail to publish as it is to write.
-Luckily, there are more than a hundred ways you can do this with ease – just find a scheduling and automation tool that fits your need and it will be a breeze to manage.
+Luckily, there are more than a hundred ways you can do this with ease – just find a scheduling and automation tool that fits your need, and it will be a breeze to manage.

 Maintain a constant presence